apache/incubator-myriad/README.md

 _Share resources between YARN and Mesos with Mesos being the resource manager for the datacenter._

-## Design characteristics

-A non-intrusive solution which avoids modifying Mesos or YARN protocols, enabling simpler future upgrade paths for both Mesos and YARN.
-Being non-intrusive should make YARN/Hadoop cluster certifications by vendors easier.
-The solution should leverage scheduling information from YARN from an external control plane to make decisions about providing or rescinding resources to YARN via Mesos.

 ## Roadmap
 Myriad is a work in progress, please keep checking this section for updates.